Simpsonkk/delivery-app_backend/README.md

-Front part of app uses backend and DB from a host therefore you do not need to use this backed.
+Front part of app uses backend and DB from a host therefore you do not need to use this backend.